Saturday, August 9, 2008

 I am extremely grateful to my parents and husband for taking so many lovely, intimate photos of my babies snuggling peacefully at my breast.
 I cherish these days immensely.
 I can't, for the life of me, imagine ever nourishing my babies any other way.

-Dangers of not Breastfeeding (
+Dangers of not Breastfeeding (quoted from womenshealth.gov)

-more likely to develop a wide range of infectious diseases including ear infections, diarrhea, respiratory illnesses and have more hospitalizations.
+1. Recent studies show that babies who are not exclusively breastfed for 6 months are more likely to develop a wide range of infectious diseases including ear infections, diarrhea, respiratory illnesses and have more hospitalizations.
 Also, infants who are not breastfed have a 21% higher postneonatal infant mortality rate in the U.S.

 2. Some studies suggest that infants who are not breastfed have higher rates of sudden infant death syndrome (SIDS) in the first year of life, and higher rates of type 1 and type 2 diabetes, lymphoma, leukemia, Hodgkin's disease, overweight and obesity, high cholesterol and asthma.
 More research in these areas is needed (American Academy of Pediatrics, 2005).